 Administrative Offices

-Administrative Offices are established and abolished through orders under section 11 of the Public Administration Act 2004 and each is established in relation to a department.
+Administrative Offices are established and abolished through an Order in Council under section 11 of the Public Administration Act 2004 and each is established in relation to a department.

-The following are the current administrative offices at 1 March 2024.
+The following are the current administrative offices as of 1 November 2024:

 • Latrobe Valley Authority